arosapinto/challenge_jobapplication/README.md

 # challenge_jobapplication
 This repository was created to address a challenge for a job application.
 The main goal is to use LIME algorithm to explain the predictions performed by a linear regression model.
+Dataset used to create the streamlit app is related to health insurance data and the main goal of the trained model was to predict the insurance charges.

 /data folder contains the data provided by the recruiter